 Task force members heard from service providers in New York and San Francisco about starting a housing solutions agency, “a reservoir to raise funds on a bigger scale, to scale up funds and collect private funds, and to have representatives from various parts of the county … plan for an affordable housing bill,” Worthen Gamble said.
 Using that kind of framework “really starts to shift things.
 It’s like a department of water and power for affordable housing.
 It starts to shift affordable housing to a right.”

-The result was Senate Bill 679, which passed its last legislative hurdle last month and awaits the signature of California Gov. Gavin Newsom.
+The result was Senate Bill 679, which passed its last legislative hurdle last month and was signed into law Wednesday by California Gov. Gavin Newsom.
 The legislation creates an L.A.
 County agency dedicated exclusively to building affordable housing and creates funding mechanisms to make that happen.
 Churches in the Presbytery of the Pacific were among the bill’s strongest supporters.

-If and when Newsom signs the bill into law, the Hilton Foundation has pledged $1 million to get the agency started, Worthen Gamble said.
+Now that Newsom has signed the legislation the Hilton Foundation has pledged $1 million to get the agency started, Worthen Gamble said.

 “We have amazing stories around pastors and lay leaders promoting this bill,” Worthen Gamble said.
 She recalled talking with a senator who was meeting with supporters of the legislation.
 “You’re a reverend,” the lawmaker said, pointing at Worthen Gamble’s clerical collar.
 “What does the reverend have to say?”

 “I said that one of my concerns is accountability.
 How do we keep this agency from becoming corrupt?”
 Worthen Gamble said.
 “He said, ‘Good point.
 The reverend is right.’
 He looked over at one of the people putting the bill together and said, ‘Create a citizen oversight committee and I will co-author this bill.’
 I take a little credit for creating that citizen oversight committee,” Worthen Gamble said, chuckling.